 For widely-adopted OVOD architectures (\eg, GLIP~\cite{GLIP}, YOLO-World~\cite{YOLOWorld}), we instantiate a two-stage curriculum ($K=2$).
-As illustrated in \cref{fig:overview}, Stage 1 (\cref{fig:overview}(a)) quantizes the task-agnostic backbone ($M_1$) to recover multi-scale feature degradation, utilizing the frozen neck-head ($M_2$) as an error isolator.
+As illustrated in \cref{fig:overview}, Stage 1 (\cref{fig:overview}(a)) quantizes the task-agnostic backbone ($M_1$) to recover from multi-scale feature degradation, utilizing the frozen neck-head ($M_2$) as an error isolator.
 Stage 2 (\cref{fig:overview}(b)) subsequently quantizes the neck-head to complete end-to-end optimization.
-We integrate the neck and head into a single module, as both are task-relevant components that jointly handle cross-modal fusion and region-text matching.
-Furthermore, separating them would require an independent KD strategy for the neck, yet distilling its multi-scale feature pyramids is known to be unstable under low-bit constraints~\cite{QFD}.
-Grouping them avoids this issue and reduces the complexity of the training pipeline (see \cref{sec:experiments}).
+We treat the neck and head as a single task-relevant module, as both carry out cross-modal fusion and region-text matching---the core multimodal operations in OVOD.
+We validate this grouping in \cref{sec:experiments}.